Invasive species in Australia: Causes

-Both geologic and climatic events helped to make Australia's fauna unique.
-Australia was once part of the southern supercontinent Gondwana, which also included South America, Africa, India and Antarctica.
-Gondwana began to break up 140 million years ago (MYA); 50 MYA Australia separated from Antarctica and was relatively isolated until the collision of the Indo-Australian Plate with Asia in the Miocene era 5.3 MYA.
-As Australia drifted, it was isolated from evolutionary pressures in the rest of the world.
+Both geological and climatic events helped to make Australia's flora and fauna unique.
+Australia was once part of the southern supercontinent Gondwana, which also included South America, Africa, Arabia, India, Antarctica and Zealandia.
+Gondwana began to break up 140 million years ago (mya); at 50 mya, Australia separated from Antarctica, and was relatively isolated until the collision of the Indo-Australian Plate with Asia in the Miocene epoch, 5.3 mya.
+As Australia drifted, it was isolated from the evolutionary pressures in the rest of the world.
 Other examples of island isolation include Madagascar, New Zealand, Socotra, the Galapagos and Mauritius.
 The geographic isolation of Australia created a sharp division between Australian fauna and Asian fauna at the Wallace line.

-Humans arrived in Australia between 65,000 and 80,000 years ago, living alongside megafauna for 20,000-25,000 years before the megafaunal extinctions that were likely caused by, or partly contributed to, by late Pleistocene climate change however the full reason for the extinctions is still unclear and human hunting or habitat changes through Fire-stick farming may also have contributed to the extinctions.
+Humans arrived in Australia between 80,000 and 45,000 years ago, living alongside megafauna for 20,000–25,000 years before the megafaunal extinctions that were likely caused by, or partly contributed to by, late Pleistocene climate change; however, the full reason for the extinctions is still unclear and human hunting or habitat changes through fire-stick farming may also have contributed to the extinctions.
 This left Australia with much of its keystone species extinct, leaving the ecosystems altered and far more vulnerable to invasion.

-Dingoes probably arrived in Australia between 4,600 and 5,400 years ago, long after the first humans, spread rapidly across the continent and probably contributed to the extinction of even more native species such as the Thylacine and Tasmanian devil.The current period of invasive species introduction began in 1788 with the arrival of the first European settlers.
-The population density in Australia beyond the coastline and major cities has been very low since the arrival of European settlers and there are large tracts of land where it is very difficult for people to manage even large feral animals like camels, horses, donkeys and water buffalos.
+Dingoes probably arrived in Australia between 5,400 and 4,600 years ago, long after the first humans, spread rapidly across the continent and probably contributed to the extinction of even more native species such as the thylacine and Tasmanian devil.
+The current period of invasive species introduction began in 1788 with the arrival of the first European settlers.
+The population density in Australia beyond the coastline and major cities has been very low since the arrival of European settlers, and there are large tracts of land where it is very difficult for people to manage even large feral animals like camels, horses, donkeys and water buffalos.

 Invasive species

 Fungi and bacteria

 Invasive fungi and bacteria in Australia affect many native plants and animals and agricultural crops.
-Recently citrus canker was introduced into Australia, and many Queensland citrus orchards have been burned to remove the disease.
-The fungus Phytophthora cinnamomi, commonly known as wildflower dieback or jarrah blight, has created a massive problem in some types of native vegetation – especially jarrah forest and banksia woodland.
+Citrus canker was found twice in the Northern Territory in the 1900s, and was eradicated each time.
+In 2004, an outbreak of citrus canker occurred in Australia, and many Queensland citrus orchards have been burned to remove the disease.
+The destruction worked; however, the disease was once again detected in April 2018 and confirmed in May 2018 in Northern Territory and Western Australia.
+The oomycete Phytophthora cinnamomi, commonly known as wildflower dieback or jarrah blight, has created a massive problem in some types of native vegetation – especially jarrah forest and banksia woodland.